o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-blast/_index.md

 ---
-description: ' Use the NVIDIA Blast gem to simulate destruction in your Amazon Lumberyard project. '
+description: ' Use the NVIDIA Blast gem to simulate destruction in your Open 3D Engine project. '
 title: NVIDIA Blast gem
 ---